-Baking soda is a tried and true trick used to melt ice on slippery walkways and steps.
+Baking soda is a tried and true homemade ice melt used for slippery walkways and steps.
 Similar to salt, baking soda lowers the freezing point for ice accumulation to accelerate the melting process.
 Baking soda is less alkaline than table or rock salt, so it won’t damage concrete or bricks as salt can.

-The most commonly used anti-icing/deicing agents are common table salt, Epsom salt (magnesium sulfate), sodium chloride (commonly known as rock salt), magnesium chloride, calcium chloride, potassium chloride, and calcium magnesium acetate.
+The most commonly used homemade ice melt solutions are common table salt, Epsom salt (magnesium sulfate), sodium chloride (commonly known as rock salt), magnesium chloride, calcium chloride, potassium chloride, and calcium magnesium acetate.

 When applied to slippery surfaces, the salts mix with water from accumulating snow and form a brine that lowers the freezing point of the pavement.
 Sand is often mixed with these salts or chloride concentrations to increase traction.